 Burger Boat's 48 Cruiser is a stylish sub-50-footer made from aluminum and represents the yard's latest project.
-The project is a collaboration between Burger Boat and Vripack Naval Architects in the Netherlands.
+The project is a collaboration between Burger Boat, Vripack Naval Architects and USA-based Luiz DeBasto.
 It is an exciting little project as the owner is very involved in the process, both in the planning and design phases.
 “Smaller yachts, like the Burger 48 Cruiser, provide a new generation of Burger owners the opportunity to experience the joy of owning a new, custom yacht,” says Jim Ruffolo, president & CEO, Burger Boat Company.
 “We were excited when the owner came to us to build this new yacht.
 These yachts give potential new owners the chance to be a part of the Burger family.
 It makes owning a Burger available to many more who have always aspired to take the helm of their own custom yacht.”

 Burger Boat has been busy building an explorer project for the last couple of years and finally the time arrived to splash this project, signalling the final phases of finishing work before delivery.
 Northland was designed by Luiz de Basto; both inside and out.
 The owner wanted an expedition styled yacht with long range capability, but also wanted a platform to fulfill their passion for fishing, therefore an aft cockpit fitted fishing was incorporated into the design.
 The yacht's 4,000 nautical mile range allows autonomy for days on end.

 American builder Burger Boat Company has started construction on their 31.5-meter explorer yacht.
 It’s a three deck yacht with a design by Luiz de Basto fitted for long-range cruising.
 The yacht is a new design direction for Burger Boat.
 At first glance, the vessel appears to have a trawler-like signature, but the Luiz de Basto touch gives it a unique character that blends motoryacht and explorer elements into a handsome, go-anywhere cruiser.